A simple yet delightful and beautiful Caramelized Walnut Pear Salad. Just try not to eat all the walnuts before making the salad!

 Caramelized Walnut Pear Salad

-This post was originally published in June 2015.
+This post was originally published in June 2015 then updated in 2018.
 I have taken new photos and slightly altered the recipe.
 The blog post itself remains unchanged.

 You may or may not agree but in my book, there is something more essential and fascinating in a food blog than its recipes.
 Sure, posting recipes are its objective.
 But the way you introduce them – your style – it’s something that makes the difference.
 Furthermore, what kind of person you are, what kind of chef you are and how did you end up being a food blogger – that’s the really fascinating stuff to me!
 If you’re looking for a recipe, you can just grab a cooking book.
 If you’re looking for a story or feelings behind this recipe, you’re welcome to a food blog!
 That’s why I’ve decided to start a new series of posts called Revelations where I’m going to narrate about some my biographical facts (how did I start cooking), about what kind of chef am I (definitely I will disclose why it’s ‘havoc in the kitchen’), and even about some personal characteristics which determine who I am in life.
 So far, I’ve come up with 6 topics, but I think there will be about 10 or even more.